- Leadership Programme

 Dr. Jonathan Chaplin is the first Director of the Kirby Laing Institute for Christian Ethics, a position he took up in September 2006.
 He is Member of the Divinity Faculty of Cambridge University, and was Visiting Lecturer at the VU University, Amsterdam from 2007-2011.

 He is a specialist in Christian political thought, and has authored or edited nine books and reports, and many articles, in this field.
 His most recent publication is God and the EU: Faith in the European Project, co-editor (Routledge, 2016).
-He is currently writing a book called Faith in Democracy?
-Towards a Post-secularist Settlement.

 Co-editor with Gary Wilton, God and the EU: Faith in the European Project (Routledge, 2016).